MatthewMawby/SearchIndex/README.md

 sets the updating field to true.
 If the updating field was already true the write is abandoned and the appropriate returnCode is set in the response.
 If the document does not exist already, then the write continues.
-If the write proceeds, then the lambda will check the INDEX_PARTITION_METADATA to find the partitions to which the provided tokens will be written.
+If the write proceeds, then the lambda will check the INDEX_PARTITION_METADATA table to find the partitions to which the provided tokens will be written.
 The next step in the write is to dispatch records of the following format to a kinesis stream which will trigger a Lambda to write the given tokens.